 Link a database to Git

-dbForge Source Control is a Microsoft SQL Server Management Studio (SSMS) add-in that is designed to manage database changes in the best-known version control systems.
+dbForge Source Control is a Microsoft SQL Server Management Studio (SSMS) add-in designed to manage database changes in the best-known version control systems.
 With the help of the tool, you can version-control database schemas and data, roll back unwanted changes, handle static data conflicts, and maintain the integrity of the database.
 Via Source Control, you can link your database to Git, a distributed version control system.
 Git is aimed at coordinating the work of multiple developers and provides non-linear workflow.

 When dbForge Source Control connects to a Git repository, is the connection secure?
 In other words, is TLS enabled?